AlejandrVilla/Final_Project_Software_Engineer/README.md

 ![Diagrama de casos de uso](./evidencias/S_SOLID.png)

 ## Open Closed
-Classes should be open for extension, but closed for modification
+Classes should be open for extension, but closed for modification.
+If you want the Class to perform more functions, the ideal approach is to add to the functions that already exist NOT change them.
 ```
 # modulo evento_
 class Evento_: